Frequently Asked Questions

 If your construction, demolition, and land clearing materials are currently being sent to a landfill, your disposal costs may be unnecessarily high.
 The tipping fees at HMR are considerably less than those of the county landfills.
-Transport costs are also another concern among contractors, often trucking costs are cut in half by coming to our site in Central Kihei.
+Transport costs are also another concern among contractors; often trucking costs are cut in half by coming to our site in Central Kihei.

 For a successful C&D waste reduction program, we need to educate the public, businesses, developers, contractors, and architects to use less and still achieve success.
 When designers and builders understand the negative impact that waste has on the environment, and the positive impact they can make in their efforts to reduce waste, they can be more proactive.
-Architects must think ecologically about design and should design to use less.
-There are a number of ways architects may consider when specifying a product in the design of a project:
+Architects must think ecologically about their projects and should design to use less.
+There are a number of questions architects may consider when specifying a product in the design of a project:

 Does the design or construction process reduce waste?